lsphillips/TemplateFunctionExpressEngine/README.md

 Template functions are effective because they are just ordinary functions written in JavaScript; partials and layouts are achieved simply by calling another function that you can bring in using `require()` (which comes with the benefit of a free cache).

-Furthermore they remove the performance overhead introduced by compiling.
-They remove additional complexity introduced by learning a new syntax and bespoke pattern(s) to extend said syntax.
+Furthermore they remove the performance overhead introduced by compiling and additional complexity introduced by learning a new syntax.

 ## Usage

-You can hook up this engine into Express using `express#engine()`.
-For example:
+You can hook up this engine into Express using `express#engine()`:

 ``` js
 const path                          = require('path');